 Each of an investor's financial goals has different attributes: priority; time horizon; and the need for liquidity, income, or growth.
 As a result, each goal has a unique investment objective - and a distinct combination of assets that is most likely to help achieve the goal.
 Establishing this combination (or strategic allocation) is one of the most important investment decisions.
-As shown on the following page, our research has affirmed that the strategic allocation comprised of a U.S. stock-bond mix, global diversification, and asset class diversification - has historically been the biggest determinant of portfolio return variability (the year-to-year variation in returns).
+As shown on the following page, the strategic allocation has historically been the biggest determinant of portfolio return variability (the year-to-year variation in returns).